16 Sights in Tarragona, Spain (with Map and Images)

 Roman circus

-The Tarraco circus was located within the city's pomerium, taking advantage of land that, since the founding era, had been state-owned.
+The Tarraco Circus was located within the city's pomerium, taking advantage of land that, since the founding era, had been state-owned.
 Located in the upper part of Tarragona, parallel to the Rambla Vella, and in some parts, it maintains an exceptional state of conservation.
 It is the building where horse races were held, as well as those with beams and chariots with capacity for 20,000 people, where carriage races were held.
 It was built during the rule of Emperor Domitian and was in operation until the fifth century AD.

 Wikipedia: Circ de Tarragona (CA)